Is There a Dimmer Outlook Ahead for Naked Brand Group Limited (NAKD)?

 NAKD’s Market Performance

-NAKD stocks went down by -24.99% for the week, with a monthly drop of -49.28% and a quarterly performance of 1.96%, while its annual performance rate touched 3.82%.
-The volatility ratio for the week stands at 8.99% while the volatility levels for the past 30 days are set at 9.72% for Naked Brand Group Limited.
-The simple moving average for the period of the last 20 days is -32.26% for NAKD stocks with a simple moving average of 1.98% for the last 200 days.
+NAKD stocks went up by 19.30% for the week, with a monthly drop of -25.97% and a quarterly performance of 28.96%, while its annual performance rate touched 26.67%.
+The volatility ratio for the week stands at 12.00% while the volatility levels for the past 30 days are set at 10.73% for Naked Brand Group Limited.
+The simple moving average for the period of the last 20 days is -8.88% for NAKD stocks with a simple moving average of 22.47% for the last 200 days.

-During the last 5 trading sessions, NAKD fell by -24.99%, which changed the moving average for the period of 200-days by -26.79% in comparison to the 20-day moving average, which settled at $0.6835.
-In addition, Naked Brand Group Limited saw 148.85% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NAKD rose by +19.30%, which changed the moving average for the period of 200-days by -9.81% in comparison to the 20-day moving average, which settled at $0.6181.
+In addition, Naked Brand Group Limited saw 196.87% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for NAKD